eeshansrivastava89/brewfolio/README.md

 ## Try it

-The fastest way to use Brewfolio is the real user path:
+The fastest way to use Brewfolio is through npx to scaffold your portfolio or web app:

 ```bash
 npx create-brewfolio